supop/PuzzleCAPTCHA.js/README.md

 }
 ```

-A demo page that lets you tweak these props in the browser is included at `demo/react-demo.html`.
+A demo page that lets you tweak these props in the browser is included at
+`demo/react-demo.html`.
+The page loads `PuzzleCaptcha.jsx` directly and compiles
+it in the browser using Babel, so the same component source is shared between
+the demo and your React projects.